Virginia

 Applicability:

-Entities or persons that conduct business in Virginia or produce or deliver commercial products or services intentionally targeted to Virginia residents and that Control or Process Personal Data of:
+VCDPA applied to persons that conduct business in Virginia or produce products or services intentionally targeted to Virginia residents and that control or process personal data of:

-- 25,000 or more Consumers and derive over 50% of gross revenue from Personal Data Sales.
+- 25,000 or more consumers and derive over 50% of gross revenue from the sale of personal data.

-Among other exclusions, the VCPDA excludes state and local government entities; institutions of higher education; covered entities and business associates governed by HIPAA; GLBA entities; employment-related data; nonprofit organizations; and data regulated by DPPA, FERPA, and the FCRA.
+Among other exclusions, the VCPDA excludes state and local government entities; institutions of higher education; covered entities, business associates, and related data governed by HIPAA and HITECH; financial institutions and related data governed by GLBA; employment-related data; nonprofit organizations; and data regulated by DPPA, FERPA, and the FCRA.
+Controllers and processors in compliance with COPPA are deemed compliant with parental consent obligations.

 Covered Entity Obligations:

-- How Consumers may exercise their VCDPA Personal Data rights, including appeals for the treatment of Personal Data rights requests;
+- How do consumers may exercise their VCDPA personal data rights, including appeals for the treatment of personal data rights requests;

 - Comply with individual data subject requests in a timely and efficient manner free of charge, within 45 days from the receipt of a request, up to two times per year.